Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Every effort should be made to continue routine dental exams, cleanings and treatment while in the early stages of Alzheimer's or dementia.
 A dentist who has experience working with dementia, Alzheimer's and elderly patients may also be helpful.

-Make sure to provide the dentist with a list of the person's health care providers and a detailed medication list to screen for any medications that may cause oral side effects.
-This will allow the dentist to coordinate care with their physician(s) and other caregivers when necessary.
+Provide the dentist with a list of the person's healthcare providers and a detailed medication list.
+This will allow the dentist to coordinate care with their physician(s) and other caregivers, when necessary.

 Suggestions for a successful dental visit:

-• Ask for clear follow-up instructions and date of future appointments in writing
+• Ask for clear follow-up instructions and the dates of future appointments in writing.

 Dental Pain